14th May - “Seeing with Faith: What to Do When Life Gets Hard”

 Right there in the midst of chaos, disappointment, and pain—God says He sets a table.
 He doesn’t however always pull you out of the hard place to feed you.
 He pulls up a seat right there, in the thick of it, and says:“Let’s eat.
 I’ve prepared nourishment, healing, friendship, and provision just for you.”

-When David in the bible was just a teenager, he was anointed as the next king of Israel.
-But in the years that followed, the journey looked nothing like royalty.
-He faced Goliath, was hunted down by King Saul, hid in caves and deserts, lived on the run, was exiled from his own nation, and fought countless battles.
+David in the bible is a great example of how to hold steady in faith in the face of what looks like overwhelming circumstances.
+As a teenager, David was anointed as the next king of Israel, but in the years that followed, the journey looked nothing like royalty.
+He faced Goliath, was hunted down by King Saul, hid in caves and deserts, lived on the run, was rejected by his own people, and fought countless battles.
 Nearly 15 years passed between the promise spoken over him and the moment he actually stepped into it.

 I wonder if David ever thought, “Did I hear God wrong?”
 I think I would have!
 But God hadn’t changed His mind.
 And the promise, regardless of David's circumstances, was still in play.